Nominating and Governance

 1. Members.
 The Board of Directors (the “Board”) of Herbalife Nutrition Ltd. (the “Company”) appoints a Nominating and Corporate Governance Committee (the “Committee”) consisting of at least three independent members of the Board, who serve at the pleasure of the Board, and designates one member as chairperson or delegates the authority to designate a chairperson to the Committee.
 For purposes hereof, an "independent" director is a director who meets the New York Stock Exchange (“NYSE”) definition of "independence," as determined by the Board.

 2. Purpose, Duties and Responsibilities.
-The purpose, duties and responsibilities of the Committee to engage in succession planning for the Board; identify individuals qualified to become Board members (consistent with criteria approved by the Board); recommend to the Board the Company’s director candidates for election at the annual general meeting of shareholders; develop and recommend to the Board a set of corporate governance principles (the “Principles”); and perform a leadership role in shaping the Company's corporate governance.
+The purpose, duties and responsibilities of the Committee are to oversee the composition, structure, operation and evaluation of the Board; identify individuals qualified to become Board members (consistent with criteria approved by the Board); recommend to the Board the Company’s director candidates for election at the annual general meeting of shareholders; recommend to the Board corporate governance principles (the “Principles”), and monitor compliance with adopted principles and policies, or as appropriate, in coordination with other committees of the Board and/or the Board; and perform a leadership role in shaping the Company’s corporate governance.
 Among its specific duties and responsibilities, the Committee will:

 (a) engage in succession planning for the Board and key leadership roles on the Board and its committees;

 (b) periodically evaluate the composition of the Board to assess the skills and experience that are currently represented on the Board, as well as the skills and experience that the Board will find valuable in the future, given the Company’s current situation and strategic plans;